Conflux-Union/syncmatica_r/CONFIG.md

 * `doPackageLogging` configures whether the client/server should add a debug log for all outgoing and incoming packets.
   The type of the packet and the target of the packet gets logged for outgoing packets - for incoming only the type of the packet gets logged.
+#### Materials

+The key "materials" governs the shared material progress tracking on the server.

+* `enabled` toggles the material aggregation and syncing pipeline.
+When disabled, the server will not advertise or transmit material progress.
+* `scan_interval` defines how often (in server ticks) the stocking area is re-scanned for block counts.
+The minimum accepted value is 20 ticks (1 second).